-The RLC-DSP404 is a powerful tool for controlling radio systems.
+The RLC-DSP402 is a powerful tool for controlling radio systems.
 It features include:

-- Four radio ports (with planned expansion options to provide a total of 8 or 12 radio ports), each of which can be interfaced to a repeater, link or remote base radio. - Commands can be entered from any receiver, the reverse autopatch, or a computer. - Separate DTMF decoders for each receiver input and the autopatch. - Voice synthesizer with 680+ word library speaks ID and alarm messages and provides feedback while configuring the controller. - Nearly all command codes, timer values, and messages are programmable. - Each message can contain combinations of Morse code characters, synthesized speech words, sound effects, DVR tracks, etc. - Hundreds of macros allow for the creation or custom commands. - Real time clock/calendar chip allows the controller to speak the time or date and to execute macros at scheduled times. - Autopatch with 501 programmable autodial numbers, cover tone, semi-private mode and a variety of voice response options (kerchunk to dial, etc). - Reverse autopatch with over-the-air ringing, directed callout, or full control of the system. - Support for frequency control of a variety of HF and VHF/UHF radios for remote bases. - Built-in DVR can store messages in memory (temporarily) or permanently on a (user supplied) USB flash drive or SD flash (check compatibility list for supported cards). - Extensive security system prevents unauthorized changes. - 8 (16 with expansion board) analog voltage inputs - 8 (16 with expansion board) logic inputs - 8 (16 with expansion board) open collector output drivers. - I/O alarms can send alarm messages or trigger other actions when conditions change. - Beaconing system can repeat alarm messages over the air or call phone numbers until an alarm is acknowledged.
+- Two radio ports, each of which can be interfaced to a repeater, link or remote base radio. - Commands can be entered from any receiver, the reverse autopatch, or a computer. - Separate DTMF decoders for each receiver input and the autopatch. - Voice synthesizer with 680+ word library speaks ID and alarm messages and provides feedback while configuring the controller. - Nearly all command codes, timer values, and messages are programmable. - Each message can contain combinations of Morse code characters, synthesized speech words, sound effects, DVR tracks, etc. - Hundreds of macros allow for the creation or custom commands. - Real time clock/calendar chip allows the controller to speak the time or date and to execute macros at scheduled times. - Autopatch with 501 programmable autodial numbers, cover tone, semi-private mode and a variety of voice response options (kerchunk to dial, etc). - Reverse autopatch with over-the-air ringing, directed callout, or full control of the system. - Support for frequency control of a variety of HF and VHF/UHF radios for remote bases. - Built-in DVR stores messages using 16MB internal flash memory. - Extensive security system prevents unauthorized changes. - 8 analog voltage inputs - 8 logic inputs - 8 open collector output drivers. - I/O alarms can send alarm messages or trigger other actions when conditions change. - Beaconing system can repeat alarm messages over the air or call phone numbers until an alarm is acknowledged.

 Chapter 1 of this manual contains the information you will need to interface it with your radios.
-The RLC-DSP404 default settings will allow you to get on the air quickly; setting your ID message may be all you need to do.
+The RLC-DSP402 default settings will allow you to get on the air quickly; setting your ID message may be all you need to do.
 Almost every feature can be customized if you wish; Chapters 2 though 20 are organized by feature so you can quickly find the information you need.
 There are several appendices with information you will probably refer to often.
 Near the beginning of this manual you will find a "Table Of Contents" organized by topic and a "Command List By Number" that lists all of the setup commands in numeric order, along with the pages on which more information can be found.